 The Company has exposure to several proprietary investments in Portfolio Companies with attractive risk/reward characteristics that other investors in the sector are typically unable to access.
-This is due to the Investment Manager's long experience in the sector as an early participant with an extensive sourcing network, having executed transactions partnering with more than 35 leading financial and venture capital sponsors in the specialty lending sector.
+We believe this is due to the Investment Manager's long experience in the sector as an early participant with an extensive sourcing network, having executed transactions partnering with more than 40 leading financial and venture capital sponsors in the specialty lending sector.

 The Investment Manager also leverages its relationships with Portfolio Companies and financial sponsors to secure significant lending capacity and negotiate attractive equity kickers as well as mitigate prepayment and interest rate risks.
-The rapid growth of capital deployed in this sector since 2010 has also generated positive network effects and helps ensure the Investment Manager sees the best new developing opportunities in the sector.
+The rapid growth of capital deployed in this sector since 2010 has also generated positive network effects and helps ensure that the Investment Manager has the first look at opportunities developing in the sector.